jednano/blink/README.md

 export = fill;
 ```

 This override will only generate CSS declarations if you call it with `{ fill: true }` in the rule body.
 If you call it with `false`, it returns an empty array, which gets ignored by the compiler.
-As you can see, there are no vendor prefixes here and, really, no logic worth mentioning.
 It just generates 5 declarations and leaves it at that &ndash; pretty simple.

-See the [display override](https://github.com/blinkjs/blink/blob/master/lib/overrides/display.ts) for a more complex example that illustrates both vendor prefixes as well as CSS hacks for certain browser versions.
+See the [background override](https://github.com/blinkjs/blink/blob/master/lib/overrides/background.ts) for a more complex example that converts an object literal into a shorthand list of background properties.
+True, this gives you some optimized CSS, but that could be achieved through a build tool.
+The real value here is that it gives you TypeScript Intellisense for the types of options you can provide to the `background` property, reducing the need to lookup documentation.

+#### Override registration

+Overrides are registered on the configuration object.
+If you wish to extend the configuration, you can do so by providing [a plugin module](#plugins).

+_Note: override names are dasherized for you (e.g., fooBar overrides the `foo-bar` property)._

 ### Responders